This Is Why

 The couple credits Laurel’s research experience and Dr. Fellner’s careful mentoring with Laurel’s acceptance into Tufts University School of Medicine.
 Today Laurel serves as the Medical Director of the Emergency Department at Maine General in Augusta, Maine.
 She continues to stay in touch with Dr. Fellner.

-For more information about how you can make a planned gift, please visit our planned giving page.
+For more information about how you can make a planned gift, please visit Legacy Giving.

 Read more in the latest issue of our flagship magazine, Breaking Through.